-- case management activities or other activities that include involvement in daily activities, work activities or social activities.
+- case management or activities that include involvement in daily, work or social activities.

-- interactions with consumers in the implementation of individual service or education plans or behavior programs.
+- interactions with consumers in the implementation of individual service plans, education plans or behavior programs.

 - gathering behavior program data by interacting with or observing consumers to determine appropriate program implementation.

-- involvement in programming at residential, work sites or other venues.
+- involvement in programming at residential, work sites and other venues.

 Job & Educational Requirements